-If the parent(s) is of the opinion that adding information is not sufficient to explain, clarify, or correct objectionable material in the child's record, he/she has the right to have a conference with the program to make his/her objections known.
+If the parent(s) is of the opinion that adding information is not sufficient to explain, clarify, or correct objectionable material in the child's record, they have the right to have a conference with the program to make their objections known.
 The program will, within one week after the conference, render to the parent(s) a decision in writing stating the reason or reasons for the decision.
-If his/her decision is in favor of the parent(s), he/she will immediately take steps as may be necessary to put the decision into effect.
+If the decision is in favor of the parent(s), the program will immediately take steps as may be necessary to put the decision into effect.